jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 I suspect that mr. Randall Hyde thinks of a computer software system as something so arbitrary that it can only be optimized by hand.
 That he thinks of sequences of instructions including jump statements.

-Sometimes, when input varies arbitrarily (within certain limits), you can't know exactly what will happen in the code in a single case.
-So there can not be an exact determination of what will happen in case of usage of arbitrary input.
-There can however be a determination of the ODDS of what will happen.
-The possible things that will happen is large.
+Sometimes, when input varies arbitrarily (within certain limits), you can't know exactly what might happen in the code in a single case.
+So there can not be an exact determination of what might happen in case of usage of arbitrary input.
+There can however be a determination of the ODDS of what might happen.
+The possible things that might happen is large.
 But these possibilities are all embedded into the code.

 When you have a sequence of instructions that take an arbitrary value and limit it between -1 and 1 then this POTENTIALLY limits the possible progressions of the code.

 -----

 Optimizing weighing out the odds of any possibility against each other is possible, but sometimes not enough.
 Of the possible things a user can do there are things that users are most likely to do and things that they are less likely to do.
 This requires arbitrary odds setting by the programmer.
-The programmer can add to the exact odds a logical odds factor which the assembly generator will take into consideration.
+The programmer can add to the exact odds a logical odds factor which the assembly generator might take into consideration.

 -----

-This way, apart from anything the user can do to be most optimal as a whole, some things the user can do are more optimal than other things a user can do so that the things that the user will do most frequently are optimized the most.
+This way, apart from anything the user can do to be most optimal as a whole, some things the user can do are more optimal than other things a user can do so that the things that the user might do most frequently are optimized the most.

 -----